 Whatever is bothering you, I am here to help.
 Together we will explore what is going on for you, what is causing you difficulties in your life.
-By creating a safe space together, I will enable you to talk about your deepest thoughts and feelings, helping you to connect once again with your true self.
-Who are you right now?
-What do you want from life?
-Is there a better way of being in the world?
+By creating a safe space together, I will enable you to talk about your deepest thoughts and feelings, and to help you learn some practical skills you can use right now to help you lead a richer and more meaningful life.

 What I will offer you is the experience of really being listened to, of being understood and of being truly valued as a human being.
 You matter.
 Your life matters and together we can work towards you becoming the you that is more content, more fulfilled and more in charge of his or her own life.

 Post Graduate Diploma in Cognitive Behavioural Therapy

 Post Graduate Cert in Special Needs (Behavioural problems)